 - Select the Shipping Speeds you wish to offer and click the Create Listing button if you are ready to add the item to your inventory.

-- Add an Image URL to your listing, set a Location, enter your Source, or Cost in the next block of fields:
+- Add an Image URL to your listing, set a Location, and enter your Source or Cost in the next block of fields:

 - Enter the Minimum, or Maximum Price settings for Amazon, match your items to your Amazon Shipping Templates and create a Category that will be sent to various other sites in this next block: